-Stanicic helped the team to a 25-7 record three years ago and the CWPA Southern Division title and an appearance in the CWPA Eastern title game for the sixth straight year during the 2010 season.
+Stanicic assisted the team to a 25-7 record four years ago and the CWPA Southern Division title and an appearance in the CWPA Eastern title game for the sixth straight year during the 2010 season.

 After immigrating to the United States, he briefly volunteered as a coach for the Fordham University men's water polo team.
 After relocating to Annapolis, Stanicic joined the Naval Academy Aquatics Club as a coach.
 He also volunteered with the men's varsity team as an assistant coach, particularly in 1988, helping the Mids to win the Eastern Championship and participate at the NCAA Tournament.

 He continued in his role as volunteer coach with varying degrees of engagement.
 Since 1988, coaching the Navy goalkeepers has been his specialty, producing a number of All-East and All-American selectees.